-Thanks for following our first blog series.
-We wrote these posts to give you a sense of how to use AdeptLR most effectively and the results that you could expect if you continue to drill and practice on our platform.
+In our previous posts, we shared how to use AdeptLR most effectively and the results that you could expect if you continue to drill and practice on our platform.
+In this post, we are going to share some first-hand experience and advice on how to approach test day.

 In other words, create testing environments leading up to the exam that simulate what the official administration will be like.
 I took the LSAT in person, and before my official administration, I visited my actual test site to scout where I’d be taking the test.
 While I wasn’t able to take a timed practice test at my test site, it wouldn’t have been a bad idea.
 Likewise, leading up to the official administration, simulate all aspects of what it’ll be like to sit down for it.
 Take practice exams in the room you plan to be in, at the same time as your official test.
 If you drink coffee before your practice exams, then drink coffee before the official one; otherwise, keep it out for both practice exams and the official administration.
 When you take the official administration, ideally, it’ll feel like another practice exam.